-5.1.1 JSON encode
+6.1.1 JSON encode

-The contents of SAS-ESC messages shall be generated by encoding the objects specified in the section 7 of this document using JSON (JavaScript Object Notation) as defined in RFC-7159 [2].
+The contents of SAS-ESC messages shall be generated by encoding the MessageContainer object specified in the section 7 of this document using JSON (JavaScript Object Notation) as defined in RFC-7159 [n.2].
 Unicode characters shall be used and its default encoding shall be UTF-8.

-5.1.2 XML Signature

-Editor’s Note: To be discussed.

-5.2 Message transport
+6.2 Message transport

 HTTPS shall be used as the transport protocols for SAS-ESC message exchanges.
-The TLS protocol as specified in [3] and HTTP version 1.1 as specified in [4] shall be used.
+The TLS protocol as specified in [n.3] and HTTP version 1.1 as specified in [n.4] shall be used.

 The HTTP POST method shall be used for all requests from the ESC to the SAS and from the SAS to the ESC.